RebelCode/wp-settings-interface/README.md

 #### Value Type

 The value type dictates what type of _data_ is valid data for the setting.
-This should be an instance of [`KeyAwareTypeInterface`].
+This should be an instance of [`TypeInterface`].

 The value type is used primarily for, but not limited to, validation.
-Since the type is key-aware, application logic can use the type's key for other purposes.
+If the application logic needs to use the type for other purposes, the type instance can then be a [`KeyAwareTypeInterface`] instance.
+This allows your application to obtain the key that corresponds to the type.

-See the [`dhii/type-interface`] package for more information.
+See the [`dhii/type-interface`] package for more information regarding this type standard.

 #### Setting Type